 Open and transparent research

-Professor Penton-Voak has also been working with the Research and Enterprise Division, University of Bristol, on a new system for dissemination of research opportunities.
+Professor Penton-Voak worked with the Division of Research, Enterprise and Innovation (DREI), University of Bristol, on a new system for dissemination of research opportunities.
 The new Pivot-RP system has the ability to fingerprint/profile academics from ORCID profiles, other publicly available material and information provided by the researchers themselves.
 Pivot can then send curated grant opportunities directly to researchers, who can then flag calls they are interested in.
 These flags are visible to selected others who can then facilitate team building.

 The third strand of work is a collaboration with the MoreBrains Co-operative – a group of experts in research ecosystems - to map pre-award processes, investigating factors that support or hinder researchers seeking funding (either as principal or co-investigators) through a series of workshops, webinars and a symposium.

-Defining good practice in the pre-award area will require analysis of existing workflows and procedures to locate any filtration points, ‘gatekeepers’, or any other barriers to funding other than the rigour or quality of an applicant’s ideas.
+Defining good practice in the pre-award area will require ongoing analysis of existing workflows and procedures to locate any filtration points, ‘gatekeepers’, or any other barriers to funding other than the rigour or quality of an applicant’s ideas.
+Further workshops are planned with MoreBrains and DORA in the summer of 2024.
 We will seek to develop a better understanding of which groups are disadvantaged at any given stage and how those effects play out.

 Our goals are to deepen the shared understanding of how mechanisms of exclusion currently operate through the pre-award process, highlight good practice in tackling these issues where it is available, and to propose new concrete actions that should be taken to improve EDI.